suhank/zea-engine/docs/getting-started/get-started-with-engine.md

 # Conclusion

-Now that you have a basic web application working, you can move onto adding geomtries to to the scene.
+Now that you have a basic web application working, you can move onto adding geometries to to the scene.

  * [Getting Started with Zea CAD](https://zea.live/zea-cad/#/getting-started/get-started-with-zea-cad)
  * [Load a Point Cloud](http://zea.live/zea-pointclouds/#/tutorials/load-a-point-cloud)